Frequently Asked Questions About LASIK.

 A If you presently wear contact lenses you will need to leave them out for a specified time period before your comprehensive LASIK eye exam.
 Wearing contact lenses can change the curvature of your cornea and removing them for a time allows the cornea to return to its natural shape.
 This is a very important step for proper measurements to be made, before your procedure can be scheduled.
 The time required for you to leave out your contact lenses depends on the type.
 For details see our pre-op exam section.

 Q: How much time do I need to be off work?

 A For LASIK, 1-2 days is typical.
-PRK however can be 2-5 days.
+LASEK however can be 2-5 days.
 In both cases, it really depends on your job and your level of comfort.

 Q: How long will my procedure take?

 A Laser vision surgery takes five to fifteen minutes.
 The actual laser time is usually less than a minute.
 The entire visit will be completed in about two hours.